 REEVES: Afternoon tea is served on Blackpool's beachfront in the busy reception of the Queen's Hotel.
 The proprietor, Pat Mancini, is reclining in a red leather armchair, eating sandwiches and talking about her hometown.

-Ms. PAT MANCINI (Proprietor, Queen's Hotel): I think this is, yeah, this is a working class town, and all the money I've had over the years, I'm still working class, you know.
+PAT MANCINI: I think this is, yeah, this is a working class town, and all the money I've had over the years, I'm still working class, you know.

 REEVES: Are you?

 MANCINI: Absolutely.
 I have a Rolls in the back and a Jag in the back.
 A white Rolls.